 There’s an explanation of ticket types and fares on the Carris Website.
 This is the company which operates Lisbon’s public transportation network.
 Be sure to validate your ticket at the ticket machine when you board one of these forms of transport as fines for not doing so are severe.
 For transport beyond the urban area you will need to buy separate tickets.

-Hop-on, Hop-off Bus: This is a very popular option amongst cruise ship passengers allowing visitors to see as much as possible in a short time.
+Tourist Bus: Lisbon’s hop-on, hop-off bus service is a very popular option amongst cruise ship passengers allowing visitors to see as much as possible in a short time.
 There’s a blue route and a red route and bus stops outside both cruise terminals as well as in Praça do Comércio.
 Opinions vary as to whether such transport is to be recommended in Lisbon: Some cruise passengers swear by the service whilst others complain of long queues and waits at bus stops preferring instead to arrange a taxi tour with a local driver.

 Self-Guided City Tour